keymon/springerpe.github.io/_posts/2014-08-01-2-penny-question-Best-fs-for-vmware-netapp.md

 But remember if you are running a VM, in the end it is a process on another server competing for shared resources ...
 The key is the design of the application, the global architecture to scale, using distributed services, etc.

-That's my 2 cents, use the comments if you have a different view or if I have forgotten other options...
+That's my two penny post, use the comments if you have a different view or if I have forgotten other options...

 *-- by Jose Riguera*